What is homeownership education and counseling?

 Since 1999, the Colorado Housing and Finance Authority (CHFA) has required all participants in its homeownership programs to complete a homeownership education course.
 The course is offered free of charge and is open to all Colorado residents.

-Continued homeownership education following the home purchase -- often called post-purchase education -- can also be helpful by preparing homeowners to better meet their ongoing home maintenance needs, reduce utility bills through weatherization and increased energy efficiency, budget for repairs, and avoid predatory refinancing schemes -- reducing the risks of default and foreclosure.
+Continued homeownership education after a home purchase -- often called post-purchase education -- can prepare homeowners to better meet their ongoing home maintenance needs, reduce utility bills through weatherization and increased energy efficiency, budget for repairs, and avoid predatory refinancing schemes that can put continued homeownership in jeopardy.

 Where are these policies most applicable?